cwkingjr/tims-cli-tools/README.md

 # Applications Included

-## TIMS BU Info

-See `README_tims_bu_info.md` in this repo for information on setup and use.
-The application will be installed, updated, and removed as part of tims_cli_tools.

 ## TIMS Invoice

 See `README_tims_invoice.md` in this repo for information on setup and use.
 The application will be installed, updated, and removed as part of tims_cli_tools.